Decentralized cryptographic currencies

 In contrast, a currency whose circulating supply increases in time, like fiatcurrency, has a decreasing purchasing power over time; this means that in the future you will need to pay a larger number of units in order to buy the same thing; this is called "inflation of prices".

-Since the cryptocurrencies with the largest market capitalization have a fixed circulating supply, it means that their prices (relative to fiatcurrency) will increase in time, in the absence of bad news.
-This means that: future price = current price * future market capitalization / current market capitalization.
-This means that the value of the cryptocurrencies that you hold today will increase in time.
+Since the cryptocurrencies with the largest market capitalization have a fixed circulating supply, it means that their prices (relative to fiatcurrency) may increase in time, in the absence of bad news.
+This means that the value of the cryptocurrencies that you hold today may increase in time.
 Obviously, there is no guarantee that a specific cryptocurrency will survive for years or decades.

 Since you can usually own and use fractions of a cryptocurrency's units, with many decimals, a high price per unit is not a problem.

 In the first half of 2010, Bitcoin was worth less than 1 cent / unit.
 7 years later it was worth over 1'000 USD / unit.
 This means an increase in price of over 100'000 times, so someone who has invested 10 USD in 2010 and kept it until 2017 became a millionaire.
 This kind of growth will never be achieved again, not even by far.
 This has happened because Bitcoin was the start of a financial revolution.
 As the market capitalization of a cryptocurrency raises, its potential percentual growth decreases because the total possible market capitalization is economically limited.